Oklahoma Court Records

 Oklahoma divorce records are public.
 According to the Open Records Act, members of the public may request public records.
 Sealed records, confidential information, and other documents exempted by law do not fall under this category.
 For example, although divorce records are public, confidential information such as social security numbers or personal financial information may not be accessible to the public.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that may be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Therefore, the record results, availability, or accuracy cannot be guaranteed.

 How do I Get Oklahoma Divorce Records?

 Interested parties may get Oklahoma divorce records by contacting the Clerk of District Court in the county where the divorce was finalized.
 Clerks are the sole custodians of divorce records in Oklahoma.
-Requesting parties must submit written requests to the Clerk of court.
+Requesting parties submit written requests to the Clerk of court.
 The written request must contain a clear description of the record the requesting party is seeking, including important information such as names of the divorced parties, the date of dissolution, and the place where the court finalized the divorce.

 It is possible to inspect public records at no cost; however, the court may charge fees to produce copies of divorce records.